 Now that problem?
 The utter lack of suspense or amazement?
 It imbues the entire movie.

 THE THING of 2011 is intended to launch a franchise in a way that both of the earlier movies never did.

 That was the idea.

-Producers Marc Abraham (END OF DAYS, DAWN OF THE DEAD, SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) and Eric Newman (DAWN OF THE DEAD, SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) put this together and did a botched job of it.
-It must be telling that the movie poster announced that THE THING is from the Producers who brought you DAWN OF THE DEAD and stops there, omitting all that came after.
+Producers Marc Abraham (END OF DAYS, DAWN OF THE DEAD (2004), SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) and Eric Newman (DAWN OF THE DEAD (2004), SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) put this together and did a botched job of it.
+It must be telling that the movie poster announced that THE THING is from the Producers who brought you DAWN OF THE DEAD (2004) and stops there, omitting all that came after.

-As the movie progresses, the plot holes get worse and by the end the whole flick implodes under the weight of its own poorly thought out tale and cheese ball CGI.
+As the movie progresses, the plot holes get bigger and start to join and, by the end, the whole flick implodes under the weight of its own poorly thought out tale and cheese ball CGI.
 Since AVATAR, there is no more excuse for making unrealistic Computer Graphic Images.
 Sitting there I knew, I'd been Morgan Creek'd again.

 At one point, John Carpenter was supposed to be attached in a producer capacity.
 I can see why he may have pulled out.

-I feel sorry for nearly everyone involved in making THE THING 2011, writer and director included.
-The only ones I don't pity are the benighted halfwits who green lit this bone-head slopfest all the way to the theaters.
+I feel sorry for nearly everyone involved in making THE THING 2011, practical effects artists, actors, writer, and director included.
+The only ones I don't pity are the benighted halfwits who green lit and guided this bone-head slopfest all the way to the theaters.
 Those numbskulls owe me.